Ankr-network/ankr-docs/docs/staking/liquid-staking/avax/avax-liquid-staking-stake.md

 2. Locate the **Avalanche (AVAX)** box and click *Stake* in it.

-3. Enter the desired amount of AVAX to stake and click *Get aAVAXb* or *Get aAVAXc*.
+3. Enter the desired amount of AVAAX to stake, choose the token, and click *Get aAVAXb* or *Get aAVAXc* respectively.

 4. Confirm the transaction in your wallet.

-5. Add aAVAXb to your wallet, clicking *Add aAVAXb to wallet* or *Add aAVAXc to wallet* respectively.
+5. Add the liquid staking token to your wallet, clicking *Add aAVAXb to wallet* or *Add aAVAXb to wallet* respectively.

-6. Click *Go to dashboard* to see the received aAVAXb or aAVAXc in Ankr Staking.
+6. Click *Go to dashboard* to see the added liquid staking token.
 You may need to wait a little for the transaction to finalize and *Dashboard* to automatically update.

 :::info